-CLASS: II B.Sc., BT COURSE NAME: Bioanalytical Tools COURSE CODE: 18BTU304B UNIT: II (Colorimetry) BATCH-2018-2021
+CLASS: III B.Sc., BTCOURSE NAME:Bioanalytical ToolCOURSE CODE: 16BTU601BUNIT: II (Colorimetry)BATCH-2016-2019

 The basic parts of a spectrophotometer are a light source, a holder for the sample, a diffraction grating in a monochromator or a prism to separate the different wavelengths of light, and a detector.
 The radiation source is often a Tungsten filament (300-2500 nm), a deuterium arc lamp, which is continuous over the ultraviolet region (190-400 nm), Xenon arc lamp, which is continuous from 160-2,000 nm; or more recently, light emitting diodes (LED) for the visible wavelengths.
 The detector is typically a photomultiplier tube, a photodiode, a photodiode array or a charge-coupled device (CCD).
 Single photodiode detectors and photomultiplier tubes are used with scanning monochromators, which filter the light so that only light of a single wavelength reaches the detector at one time.
 The scanning monochromator moves the diffraction grating to "step-through" each wavelength so that its intensity may be measured as a function of wavelength.
-Fixed monochromators are used with CCDs and photodiode arrays.
-As both of these devices consist of many detectors grouped into one or two dimensional arrays, they are able to collect light of different wavelengths on different pixels or groups of pixels simultaneously.
+Fixed monochromators are used with CCDs and photodiode arrays, they are able to collect light of different wavelengths on different pixels or groups of pixels simultaneously.